MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 ### -OwningApplicationId

 This parameter specifies the ID of the SharePoint repository services Application.
-Use `Get-SPOApplication` command to retrive OwningApplicationID.
+Use `Get-SPOApplication` command to retrive OwningApplicationId.

 ```yaml
 Type: String